hfcs/aaatimer/README.md

 * logo.png for customized logo

 ## Caveats
-* Stop plate is similated by button B now, the gap as-is
-  * Stop plate hardware design:
-    * Hit input (pin 35 ADC0 for basic, pin 33 for Atom Lite): piezoelectric "X'mas card" speaker hook up to a 1MOhm resistor in parallel, feeding this to M5Stack ADC to detect the knock spike
-    * Timer analog outout (pin 26 DAC0 for basic, pin 25 for Atom Lite): 50 ms beep to signal timer a hit (experimentally CED7000 trigger at 35ms, it also support a delay up to 90 ms)
 * Basic ESP32 turn out having enough juice with following caveats
   * The countdown screen refresh taken much of CPU load, buttons are less responsive there but we don't care during count down
   * Hence the refresh timer is stopped before start signal beeps to disable the frequent refresh of stopwatch, plus matching behavior of most shot timers out there